 - I: (replace the drive letter with that of the mounted ISO in your case)

 - exe /nt60 K: (replace K: with the newly assigned drive letter of the bootable USB)

-This method is applicable for various ISO files, not limited to the Windows operating system.
+This bootable pendrive CMD method is applicable to various ISO files, not limited to the Windows operating system.
 And you don’t need to download any assistant software.

 3. Use Free Third-party Software

 If using Command Prompt is too complicated for you and you don’t want to remember the commands, you’d better use a professional third-party program which is much easier than the above 2 methods.
 Some popular USB bootable programs are displayed here and you can use them to burn any ISO to the USB with ease.
 Let’s check them out one by one.